Resource figures are current as at 30 December 2015. Commentary is current as of December 2016.

-Iron (Fe) is a metallic element that constitutes about 5% of the Earth's crust and is the fourth most abundant element in the crust.
+Iron (Fe) is a metallic element that constitutes about 5.6% by weight of the Earth's crust and is the fourth most abundant element in the crust.
 Iron ores are rocks from which metallic iron can be economically extracted.
-The principal iron ores are hematite (Fe2O3) and magnetite (Fe3O4).
+The principal iron ores contain hematite (Fe2O3) and magnetite (Fe3O4).

 Hematite is an iron oxide mineral.
 It is non-magnetic and has colour variations ranging from steel silver to reddish brown.
-Pure hematite contains 69.9% iron.
+Pure hematite contains 69.9% Fe.
 It has been the dominant iron ore mined in Australia since the early 1960s.
 Approximately 96% of Australia's iron ore exports are high-grade hematite, most of which has been mined from deposits in the Hamersley province of Western Australia (WA).
-The Brockman Iron Formation in the Hamersley province is a significant example of a high-grade hematite iron ore deposit.
+The Brockman Iron Formation in the Hamersley province is the most significant host for high-grade hematite iron ore deposit.

-Magnetite is an iron oxide mineral that is generally black in colour and highly magnetic, the latter property aiding in the beneficiation of magnetite ores.
-Magnetite contains 72.4% iron, which is higher than hematite, but the presence of impurities results in lower ore grade, making it more costly to produce concentrate for steel smelters.
-Magnetite mining is an emerging industry in Australia with large deposits being developed in the Pilbara region of WA.
+Magnetite is an iron oxide mineral that is generally black in colour and highly magnetic; the latter property aiding in the beneficiation of magnetite ores.
+Magnetite contains 72.4% iron, which is higher than hematite, but the presence of impurities usually results in magnetite ores having lower ore grade (generally 20-30% Fe) than hematite ores, making it more costly to produce concentrate for steel smelters.
+Magnetite mining is an emerging industry in Australia with large deposits, including Balmoral's George Palmer deposit, being developed in the Pilbara region of WA.

 Mining and processing hematite and magnetite ores

-High-grade hematite ore is referred to as direct shipping ore (DSO) because it is mined and the ores go through a relatively simple crushing and screening process before being exported for use in steel making.
-Australia's hematite DSO from the Hamersley region averages from 56% to 62% iron.
-Like hematite ores, magnetite ores require initial crushing and screening, but undergo a second stage of processing which relies on the magnetic properties of the ore and involves magnetic separators to extract the magnetite and produce a concentrate.
-Further processing involves the agglomeration1 and thermal treatment of the concentrate to produce pellets which can be used directly in blast furnaces or in direct reduction steel-making plants.
-The pellets contain 65% to 70% iron, which is a higher iron grade than hematite DSO currently being exported from the Hamersley region.
+High-grade hematite ore is referred to as direct shipping ore (DSO) because, once mined, the ore goes through a relatively simple crushing and screening process before being exported for use in steel making.
+Australia's hematite DSO from the Hamersley province averages from 56% to 62% iron.
+Like hematite ores, magnetite ores require initial crushing and screening but also undergo a second stage of processing that exploits the magnetic properties of the ore to produce a concentrate.
+Further processing of magnetite involves agglomeration1 and thermal treatment of the concentrate to produce pellets which can be used directly in blast furnaces or in direct reduction steel-making plants.
+The pellets contain 65% to 70% iron, which is a higher grade than the hematite DSO currently being exported from the Hamersley province.
 Additionally, when compared to hematite DSO, the magnetite pellets contain lower levels of impurities, such as phosphorous, sulphur and aluminium.
-These magnetite pellets are premium products which attract higher prices from steel makers, offsetting the higher costs of production.
+Thus, magnetite pellets are a premium product and attract higher prices from steel makers, offsetting the higher costs of production.